dylanlee/wnweb/stac-browser/README.md

 - Adapt the `datepicker.js` and `duration.js` files to import the existing definitions from their corresponding external packages, but you could also define the specifics yourself.
 - Check that your translation works by running the development server (`npm start`) and navigating to the STAC Browser instance in your browser (usually `http://localhost:8080`).
 - Once completed, please open a pull request and we'll get back to you as soon as possible.
+- After merging the PR for the first time, we'll add you to our translation management tool Crowdin: <https://crowdin.com/project/stac-browser/>.
+Please get in touch to get your invite!

 # Sponsors